Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 When will your long-term disability insurance pay out if you become disabled?
 When you are out of work or experiencing a loss of income, this is the most important thing to you and your family.

-Some of the terminology of insurance can be confusing.
-For example, elimination periods are often confused with probationary periods.
 The elimination period, or waiting period, is what determines when you receive your benefit.
+But elimination periods are often confused with probationary periods.
 Probationary periods are a period of time after purchasing a policy that you are unable to file a claim.

 Your health insurance has a deductible, which you need to pay before your coverage kicks in.
 For long-term disability insurance, the elimination period is like a time-based deductible: It’s the waiting period before benefits begin, starting the day you become ill or injured.